 To register your car as ‘off the road’, you’ll need a Statutory Off Road Notification (SORN).
 In this guide, we’ll explain what a SORN is and how to get one, as well as some maintenance advice for storing your car long-term.
 Use the links to skip to the section you’re interested in, or read on for our complete guide.

-What is a SORN and How do I Apply for One?
+How do I Apply for a SORN?

-To apply for a SORN, simply visit the GOV.UK motoring portal.
 You’ll need your V5C logbook to take the vehicle off the road immediately, or the V11 tax reminder to apply for a SORN starting on the first day of the next calendar month.

 How Do I Get My Car Back on the Road after a SORN?